 Primitive Hot Springs

-For those explorers seeking the most natural and unique experience with a bent towards hiking, trekking, fishing and primitive camping, searching for a primitive hot springs will be right up your alley.
-You can take in the abundant Idaho scenery while gaining bragging rights for discovering a sought after hot spring location that many never take the time to find.
+For those explorers seeking the most natural and unique experience with a bent towards hiking, trekking, fishing and primitive camping, searching for primitive hot springs will be right up your alley.
+You can take in the abundant Idaho scenery while gaining bragging rights for discovering a sought-after hot spring location that many never take the time to find.

 To enjoy, you should plant yourself right in the middle of a hot mineral spring or inside of a basin that is filled from a nearby source.
 Then close your eyes and relax the day away.
 Cooler water is often available to help regulate the temperatures.